Alwanza dot net homepage link

 I especially enjoy working with Linux and coding with Perl.
 It took me a long time to figure out what I wanted to do for a career.
 I was lucky because there are many things I have the abilities to do, and I have many varied interests.
 It was challenging for me to figure out which of those paths best suited my temperment as a profession.

 I have a Doctor of Chiropractic degree from the Los Angeles College of Chiropractic which was located in Glendale, California, at the time I attended.
 I provided my solo practice in Woodstock, New York for 4.5 years before getting burned out and having stress-related health issues (lack of sleep, elevated blood pressure, weight gain).
-I wasn't emotionally prepared for the being a healthcare provider in modern medi-business.
+I wasn't emotionally prepared for being a healthcare provider in modern medi-business.
 I sold my practice and moved to Seattle.
 I still maintain both my California and New York State chiropractic licenses.
 I never bothered to get one in Washington State.

-My bachelors degrees are in "Elective Studies" (mostly English) and Biology from the University of Bridgeport in Bridgeport Connecticut, which used to be one step down from Ivy League - at least it was when I attended it.
+My bachelors' degrees are in "Elective Studies" (mostly English) and Biology from the University of Bridgeport in Bridgeport Connecticut, which used to be one step down from Ivy League - at least it was when I attended it.
 But I transferred twice.
 I also attended Antioch College in Yellow Springs Ohio and LaGuardia Community College in New York City because my parents didn't want me to go away to college until I turned 18 years old.
-Of the 3 schools, I enjoyed LaGuardia the best.
+Of the 3 schools, I enjoyed LaGuardia the most.

 I had several teaching and tutoring jobs.
 I taught full time for six months in each of two schools that closed as I was going to begin my second term with them: the 2nd Ave Downtown Seattle campus of Eton Technical Institute, and Wedgewood College of Allied Health Professionals which was a grossly mis-managed start-up.
 I also taught Preparation for Parenthood at Highline Hospital from 1986 to 1988 until a new manager decided that a Doctor of Chiropractic wasn't qualified.

 I spent more than 15 years working in small business accounting (5 to 200 employees) doing accounts receivable, accounts payable, payroll, state taxes, financial statements: work which I found incredibly boring (and politically depressing), although I excelled at it.
-I had to hide my education, not just my post-graduate, but even my bachelors degrees to land my first job in Seattle.
+I had to hide my education, not just my post-graduate, but even my bachelors' degrees to land my first job in Seattle.

 We took turns going back to school: first I supported him while he got a 1 year certificate in Computer Programming, then he supported me through the same course.
 We each attended North Seattle Community College (an excellent school) and have been coding ever since.
 I've spent a significant portion of my life in school.
 And, considering that I enjoy computer programming, I don't think I'll ever be "done".